Mark Burns (pastor)

 John Mark Burns (born September 21, 1979) is an American evangelical minister, televangelist and politician who is the pastor of the Harvest Praise & Worship Center in South Carolina.
 He was an early supporter of Donald Trump during the 2016 United States presidential election and by 2023 was a board member of Pastors for Trump.

 Burns unsuccessfully ran for the United States House of Representatives in South Carolina's 4th congressional district in 2018 and 2022.
 He unsuccessfully ran to represent the 3rd congressional district in the 2024 election.
 He is co-founder of the NOW Television Network.

+Burns has associated with AllatRa, variously described as a new religious movement and/or a cult, since at least 2025.
+Burns used his platform to amplify allegations of rape and child abuse against Czech Youtuber, anti-cult activist, and humanitarian aid worker Jakub Jahl; these allegations were found to be false by Czech police, and a Prague court ordered the removal of an online video containing such defamatory claims.

 Early life and education

 Burns briefly attended Southern Wesleyan University, then transferred to Tri-County Technical College, and again to North Greenville University, which he attended for one semester before dropping out.

 Education claims

 Burns claimed to have held a Bachelor of Science degree from North Greenville University and claimed to have served six years in the U.S. Army Reserve.
 In August 2016, those claims were disproved by CNN.
 Burns attended North Greenville University for one semester and did not receive a degree.
 Burns served from 2001 to 2005 in the South Carolina Army National Guard, rather than the Army Reserve.
 Burns said the false claims about his life on his website were the result of the website being hacked.
 Later, he admitted that he had lied about his education, but said he was attacked because he is "a black man supporting Donald Trump for president."